nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 313
 00:18:45,003 --> 00:18:48,027
-[SPEAKER_00]: just on the end, but it's like they shoot it
+[SPEAKER_00]: just on the end, but it's like they shoot it out

 314
 00:18:48,007 --> 00:18:53,190